carpentries/carpentries.org-archive/pages/governance.md

 ### Carpentries Policies

 As well as our Code of Conduct, we have a number of [policies that govern how we operate, including our Privacy Policy, our instructor 'no-show' policy and others](https://docs.carpentries.org/topic_folders/policies/index.html).

+### Contacting the Executive Council

+The Executive Council can be contacted submitting an issue to their GitHub repository; sending them an email; or submitting a form.
+[Read more about how to contact the Executive Council](https://github.com/carpentries/executive-council-info).